bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-12-newsletter.md

   #26][news26 pyln-client]) that allow it to better work
   with CLN's gossip store.
-The changes allow building better analysis tools for gossip and will make it easier to develop plugins that use gossip data.
+The changes allow building better analysis tools for gossip and will make it easier to develop plugins that use gossip data. {% include functions/podcast-callout.md url="pod246 cln6012" %}

-- [Core Lightning #6124][] adds the ability to blacklist runes with [commando][commando plugin] and maintain a list of all runes, which is useful for tracking and disabling compromised ones.
+- [Core Lightning #6124][] adds the ability to blacklist runes with [commando][commando plugin] and maintain a list of all runes, which is useful for tracking and disabling compromised ones. {% include functions/podcast-callout.md url="pod246 cln6124" %}

-- [Eclair #2607][] adds a new `listreceivedpayments` RPC that lists all payments received by the node.
+- [Eclair #2607][] adds a new `listreceivedpayments` RPC that lists all payments received by the node. {% include functions/podcast-callout.md url="pod246 ec2607" %}

-- [LND #7437][] adds support for backing up just a single channel to a file.
+- [LND #7437][] adds support for backing up just a single channel to a file. {% include functions/podcast-callout.md url="pod246 lnd7437" %}

 - [LND #7069][] allows a client to send a message to its [watchtower][topic watchtowers] asking for a session to be deleted.
   This allows the watchtower to stop monitoring for onchain transactions which close the channel in a revoked state.
-This reduces the storage and CPU requirements for both the watchtower and the client.
+This reduces the storage and CPU requirements for both the watchtower and the client. {% include functions/podcast-callout.md url="pod246 lnd7069" %}

 - [BIPs #1372][] assigns [BIP327][] to the [MuSig2][topic musig]
   protocol for creating [multisignatures][topic multisignature] which